ovh/docs/pages/public_cloud/public_cloud_network_services/technical-resources-03-lb_logs_2_customers/guide.en-gb.md

 > @api {v1} /dbaas/logs GET /dbaas/logs/{serviceName}/operation/{operationId}
 >

-Alternatively once the operation is finished, the subscriptions can be retrieved using the following api call:
+Alternatively, once the operation is finished, the subscriptions can be retrieved using the following API call:

 > [!api]
 >
 > @api {v1} /cloud GET /cloud/project/{serviceName}/region/{regionName}/loadbalancing/loadbalancer/{loadBalancerId}/log/subscription/
 >

-Once you have the `subscriptionId`, you can get the details using the following api call:
+Once you have the `subscriptionId`, you can get the details using the following API call:

 > [!api]
 >